AgustinCarcelen/bank-classification-study-case/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/96822258/154541671-856745dd-941b-4c9d-9702-1797873e5155.png"  height="400">

-We could also begin showing some graphic insights on the target we have in our hands</p>
+<p align="center"> > We could also begin showing some graphic insights on the target we have in our hands</p>

 ## Feature engineering (profiling, dropping…)